1970 FIFA World Cup qualification (AFC and OFC)

 Listed below are the dates and results for the 1970 FIFA World Cup qualification rounds for the Asian and Oceanian zone (AFC and OFC).
 For an overview of the qualification rounds, see the article 1970 FIFA World Cup qualification.

+Seven teams entered the qualifying stage, four from AFC (Israel, Japan, North and South Korea), two from OFC (Australia and New Zealand) and one from CAF (Rhodesia).
+Rhodesia was included in the Asian and Oceanian zone after the boycott of the African teams due to the country's apartheid policies.

-North Korea withdrew before the matches were played as they refused to play with Israel.
+North Korea withdrew before the matches were played as they refused to play in Israel, so that only six teams actually played qualifying games.

 Format

-There would be three rounds of play:
+There would be two rounds of play:

-First Round: Israel, New Zealand and Rhodesia received byes and advanced to the Second Round directly.
-The remaining 3 teams, Australia, Japan and South Korea, played against each other twice in South Korea.
-The group winner would advance to the Second Round.

-Second Round: The 4 teams were divided into 2 groups of 2 teams each.
-The teams played against each other twice.
-The group winners would advance to the Final Round.